 centre near Cardiff in South Wales, or by arrangement the course can be conducted entirely on-line.

 How much time will I need?

 There is no minimum period of study required, but expect the course to be completed in about 50 hours.
 Popular and flexible

 formats are available, including a part-time distance learning programme,

-enabling the course to be completed enjoyably, and at your own pace.
+enabling the course to be completed enjoyably, and at your own pace anywhere at any time.

 How much does it cost?

 Please contact us for Full